maths/stack-web/website_files/Events/2026-07-27-Conf-2026/index.md

 - the conference dinner, and
 - venue and technical costs.

-Additionally, a portion of the registration fee will be allocated to **support participants without institutional backing**, helping widen access to the STACK community.
-Full details on registration categories and deadlines are be available on the **[Registration page](registration.md)**.
+We have some **support for participants without institutional backing**, helping widen access to the STACK community.
+See the **[Registration page](registration.md)** for details.

 #### Services and Additional Options
 The conference will offer a range of added services to support participants:

-- **Full accommodation package**, including **transport** between accommodation and the venue
+- **Full accommodation package**, including **transport** between accommodation and the venue.
 - **Cultural activity**: a three-day safari experience (see **[Cultural Activities](cultural-activities.md)** for details)
-- **Childcare provision**, coordinated in collaboration with local partners
-- Activities for accompanying family members
+- Activities for accompanying family members.

 Further details will be added as arrangements are confirmed.

 #### Remote Participation

-Remote participation will be **possible** although inperson is strongly encouraged, as the conference emphasises collaborative, interactive sessions where in-person engagement is particularly valuable.
-More details are provided on the **Conference Format** page.
+Remote participation will be possible for some of the sessions through live-streaming.
+In-person attendance is strongly encouraged, as the conference emphasises collaborative, interactive sessions where in-person engagement is particularly valuable.

----
-## Committee & Leadership

-The conference is coordinated by a diverse committee representing universities, organisations, and the wider STACK community across Africa and beyond.
-For full details of the organising committee and subcommittees, see the **[Committee & Leadership](committee.md)** page.